 - Easter Egg Roll – players roll their eggs down a hill and try to crack another player’s egg while keeping theirs intact.

-To learn more about Pascha, I highly recommend Catherine’s Pascha by Charlotte Riggle.
-It is a wonderful picture book that shares the special traditions of an Orthodox Easter celebration through the eyes of a young girl.
+To learn more about Pascha, Catherine’s Pascha by Charlotte Riggle is a wonderful picture book that shares the special traditions of an Orthodox Easter celebration through the eyes of a young girl.
 Read our review here.
 Visit Catherine’s Pascha website to order the book and to find lots of great Pascha resources, including paschal greetings, recipes, activities and more.